Meson thermalization with a hot medium in the open Schwinger model: Lindbladian evolution scheme with tensor networks

 where $\mathcal{L}_T$ is the Taylor group of terms in $\mathcal{L}$.
 If we let $\mathcal{L}_E$ and $\mathcal{L}_O$ be the corresponding even and odd groups, then our second order Trotterization scheme approximates $e^{\tau\mathcal{L}}$ as

 We represent the right-hand side of Eq.~\eqref{eq:taylor_group_taylor_expansion} as a global MPO with two singular value cutoffs $\epsilon_1$, $\epsilon_2$.
 Using the ITensors Julia library~\cite{ITensors} allows to convert $\mathcal{L}_T$ automatically to an MPO and can apply a truncation on the singular values in the process, which we call $\epsilon_1$.
 The ratio of the sum of squares of the neglected singular values to the sum of squares of all singular values will not exceed this cutoff at any given singular value decomposition truncation.
 Then $\epsilon_2$ is used when we are multiplying $\mathcal{L}_T$ onto itself to form powers of this operator as needed for the right hand side of Eq.~\eqref{eq:taylor_group_taylor_expansion}.
 Finally, we use the adaptive time-dependent DMRG algorithm~\cite{Xiang_2023} to apply the above operators with a singular value cutoff $\epsilon$, and evolve our state $\rho_S(t)$.
 For more details on this algorithm and the partition of $\mathcal{L}$ into groups see appendix~\ref{app:atddmrg}.
 Throughout this paper we fix $D(n-k) = D\delta_{n,k}$~\cite{open_schwinger_original}, $x = 1$, $\epsilon = 10^{-11}$, $\epsilon_1 = \epsilon_2 = 10^{-9}$, $\kappa = 2$ and $\tau = 0.01$, except from section~\ref{sec:larger_systems} where we set $x = 4$, $\tau = 0.001$ due to the larger $N$ used.
+For the high-temperature limit in which we are working, the environment's correlation length is well approximated by $1/T$, implying that it is small.
+Hence, the delta function dissipator provides a good description for the environment in this regime.

 The above methods allow us to simulate the time evolution of meson type states according to Eq.~\eqref{eq:lme_dimless} and gather results for their dynamics in a hot medium which we turn to in the next section.